kosa12/SlotMachine/README.md

 ## Overview 📖

 The Slot Machine Game is a Java-based application that simulates a virtual slot machine.
 It is designed to provide users with an engaging and entertaining experience of playing a slot game.
-The project incorporates sound effects, customizable options, and an intuitive user interface.
+The project incorporates sound effects,animations, customizable options, and an intuitive user interface.

 ## Features 📜